Hungry Healthy Happy

 • Grate 240 g Courgette (zucchini) and then squeeze out the excess liquid and discard (or add to green smoothies).
 Set the grated courgette aside.

-• In a large bowl, whisk 2 Eggs and then add 65 g Plain flour and 1 teaspoon Baking powder and 1 pinch Sea salt and black pepper.
+• In a large bowl, whisk 2 Eggs and then add 65 g Plain flour and 1 teaspoon Baking powder and 1 pinch Sea salt and ground black pepper.

 • Add the grated courgette, 60 g Frozen peas, 40 g Feta and 2 tablespoon Fresh mint and gently mix it in to form a batter.